Bury a Friend: Music video

-Live performances and other usage
+Notable live performances

 Eilish performed the song on BBC Radio 1 in February 2019, and on Jimmy Kimmel Live! in March.
 For the latter performance, the singer sang on a dark, smoke-filled stage and "summon[ed] a large cloth that swung behind her, casting a monster-like shadow while she bent over backwards".
 She wore a baggy black sweater and shorts, alongside a neon green frowny face print".
 In April, May and June, Eilish performed the track at the Coachella Valley Music and Arts Festival, BBC Radio 1's Big Weekend, and the Glastonbury Festival, respectively.
 She later sang it during Pukkelpop in August, and included "Bury a Friend" on the setlist of her When We All Fall Asleep Tour (2019) and Where Do We Go?
 World Tour (2020) tours.
 "Bury a Friend" was further added to Eilish's Happier Than Ever, The World Tour (2022).

+In popular culture

 The song was featured in the television series The Society.
+Kaitlin Reilly writing for Refinery29 noted similarity between the lyrics and the series' plot.

+In October 2021, a remix of "Bury a Friend" by Chris Avantgarde was used in the Zombies reveal trailer for Call of Duty: Vanguard.
+The track was further included in the pilot episode of Dickinson on Apple TV+, the fifth episode of the fourth season of Netflix's Big Mouth, in the 2021 film Sing 2, in the 2022 film Kimi, the last scene of the fifth season of Hulu's The Handmaid's Tale, and the fifth episode of the second season of the animated web series The Vampair by Daria Cohen.

+The song featured in the trailers for the American Amazon Prime Video original series Carnival Row, and trailers for the 2024 films Madame Web and Night Swim.
+It is also used as the theme song for True Detective: Night Country, as well as serving as significant inspiration for the season as a whole.
+Showrunner Issa López wrote the season during COVID-19 lockdown while listening to Eilish's music.

+Cover versions

-Kaitlin Reilly noted similarity between the lyrics and the series' plot.
-Zeds Dead remixed "Bury a Friend" to acclaim from Billboard Kat Bein, who included it in her 12 Best Billie Eilish Remixes list.
+Zeds Dead remixed "Bury a Friend" to acclaim from Billboard's Kat Bein, who included it in her 12 Best Billie Eilish Remixes list.
 She stated that the remix takes the original song and "runs it through a few sonic filters [while] [m]oody ambience gives way to fat bass synths [...] [,] old-school dubstep wub-dubs [and] [...] drums [which] kick up in a slow-down UK garage style in the later half".

-In October 2021, a remix of "Bury a Friend" by Chris Avantgarde was used in the Zombies reveal trailer for Call of Duty: Vanguard.
-The track was further included in the pilot episode of Dickinson on Apple TV+, the fifth episode of the fourth season of Netflix's Big Mouth, in the 2021 film Sing 2, and in the 2022 film Kimi.
+British pop group Duran Duran released a cover version of this song on their 2023 Halloween-themed album Danse Macabre.